 Obviously, there will be items easier than others to relinquish.
 This is the time to call the friend or family member who is ALWAYS brutally honest (in the best way) to offer support and guidance.
 Expect them be frank about your collection of travel soaps that you MAY need in a pinch.
 These are perfect items for the “donate” pile and there are several organizations that welcome these types of items.

 Admittedly, I am guilty of the “maybe it is worth something” analogy.
-Three shelves of leftover items that was sure to make me a treasure on eBay still live on three shelves in our basement.
+Three shelves of leftover items that was sure to make me a treasure on eBay still are still take up space in our basement.

 More than likely your “treasures” will not make you a fortune, BUT once they are out of your presence, you will be freed of the “what if” syndrome and the declutter heavens will shine upon you.